Clean Water State Revolving Fund (CWSRF) Loan Program

 2. Who can borrow?

-Eligible applicants for the CWSRF include cities, counties, districts, river authorities, designated management agencies, authorized Indian tribal organizations, and public and private entities proposing nonpoint source or estuary management projects.
+Eligible applicants for the CWSRF program include cities, counties, districts, river authorities, designated management agencies, authorized Indian tribal organizations, and public and private entities proposing nonpoint source or estuary management projects.

 3. What types of projects can I use the loan funding for?

-- nonpoint source pollution control
+• Nonpoint source pollution control projects

 4. Are loans or grants offered?

-Principal forgiveness is available on a limited basis to eligible disadvantaged communities, small/rural disadvantaged, green projects, and emergency relief.
-The amount of principal forgiveness for a regular disadvantaged project (up to 70%) is dependent upon the annual median household income and household cost factor for the project area.
-Entities may receive subsidized green funding (up to 15% forgiveness from green component costs) if their project has eligible components that total 30% of the project's total cost.
+• Disadvantaged communities: The amount of principal forgiveness for a regular disadvantaged project (up to 70%) is dependent on the annual median household income (AMHI) and household cost factor (HCF) for the project area.

 5. What phases of the project are eligible for funding?